gabrysia694/Gym-Junkies/Contributing.md

 ## Add your card

 1. Go to `src/DB/exerciseData.json`
+2. Make sure that your exercise doesn't already exsist on the page
-2. Add the following code to the end of the file
+3. Add the following code to the end of the file

 ```json
 {